The judging system in Norway

 Junior class (9-18 months).
 First judged separately and compared to the breedstandard.

-The judge award 1. prize (red ribbon) to an Excellent to as many dogs he/she wants, and this is a “ticket” to go into the competition class.
+Excellent (red ribbon) - and this is a “ticket” to go into the competition class.

 0. prize – disqualifying faults like temperament, og not typical of the breed.
 Or dogs that are not entire – no matter what the reason is (doesn’t matter if a vet.certificate is shown or anything).
 A dog given 3 times 0.prize because of temperament or lack of testicle(s) will be banned from any more shows.